EricDarve/NLA/content/Vector norms.md

 If two vectors are orthogonal, their dot product is equal to 0.

-We can also use the dot product to project a vector unto an other:
+We can also use the dot product to project a vector onto another:
 - Projection of $y$ unto $x$: $x^T y / \|x\|_2$.

 In data science and linear algebra, it's common to use different norms.
 They differ by the weight they assign to the components of a vector.